dkh0387/angularstart/cafe-management-frontend/README.md

 ## Component-based routing

-WE are able to define routing access per component.
+We are able to define routing access per component.
 As example, we use `material.routing.ts`:

 * Basic path 'category/...'
 * For that, we define the corresponding component
 * Access restrictions: admin only, checked by `route-guard.service.ts`

+## Providing parameters between components using service

+We can provide params from A to B by `router.navigate(...)` using a service.
+It has to be listed in `app.module.ts` under `providers` and needs setter/getter for the params.
+After that, we need to inject the service into the receiver component.
+For a full example see `paypal.service.ts`, `confirm-payment.component.ts`.

 ## Providing JWT Authentication